chakra-ui/chakra-ui/.changeset/tasty-rockets-explode.md

 "@chakra-ui/visually-hidden": patch
 ---

-: Properly transpile soruces for older browsers
+Update babel config to transpile soruces for older browsers.
+This fixes issues with CRA and Storybook.